AllanOricil/esp32-mfa-authenticator/README.md

 > Node and npm, its package manager, are required because several development tools are used in this project.
 Among these tools are those that enforce the "conventional commits" standard.
 This standard is a lightweight convention on top of commit messages, offering an easy set of rules for creating an explicit commit history.

 > [!TIP]
-> If platform.io extension does not recognize your board after clicking on `Upload`, `Upload and Monitor` or `Monitor` buttons, it means the driver was not properly setup.
-In MacOS, after installing the driver from Sillicon Labs, I had to restart the system before mac could identify the board.
+> If the PlatformIO extension for VS Code doesn’t detect your board when you click Upload, Upload and Monitor, or Monitor, the issue is likely related to the USB driver.
+On macOS, after installing the Silicon Labs driver, a system restart may be required before the board is properly recognized.

 ## 🔌 Boot and Reset Requirements